 Even some big celebrities got their hands dirty!
 There’s a video of Cardi B trying ASMR, And it has 21 Million views (at the time of writing this).

 So the point of all this is, that getting on the trending train gives you the opportunity to attract a new audience.
 People are constantly searching for trending topics.

 Use that to your advantage!

-One thing to you should keep in mind that,
+One thing you should keep in mind is that,

-A strict narrow-niched channel might find it a little difficult to implement trendy topics as that might not resonate with the said niche.
-Whereas a broader niched channel (like a vlog or a lifestyle channel) have the flexibility to do so.
+A strict narrow-niched channel might find it a little tricky to implement trendy topics as that might not resonate with the said niche.
+At the same time, a broader niche channel (like a vlog or a lifestyle channel) has the flexibility to do so.

 When it comes to making money from YouTube videos, there are a few ways

 Adsense allows you to monetize your videos through ads that eventually make you money based on the views on your videos.
 Through the years, the platform has changed and has much tighter rules to monetize videos on YouTube.